CiscoDevNet/NX-SDK/README.md

       /enxos-sdk
     ```

-  - The following environment variables are set by default in v1.5
+  - The following environment variables are set by default if you build your container using `docker build`

     ```
       ENXOS_SDK_ROOT=/enxos-sdk
     ```
-  - The enxos-sdk toolchain is sourced by default in v1.5
+  - The enxos-sdk toolchain is sourced by default if you built your container using `docker build`
     ```
       source /enxos-sdk/environment-setup-x86-wrsmllib32-linux
     ```

+    *If you used `docker pull` to download your container, you need to set the above environment variabled manually.*

 ### b) Get NX-SDK toolkit
-  - ENXOS SDK docker image already has NX-SDK V1.5 installed in /NX-SDK (default location) with NXSDK_ROOT environment variable set to /NX-SDK.
+  - ENXOS SDK docker image already has NX-SDK installed in /NX-SDK (default location) with NXSDK_ROOT environment variable set to /NX-SDK.
     ```
-      export NXSDK_ROOT=/NX-SDK (by default)
+      export NXSDK_ROOT=/NX-SDK
     ```

   - If NX-SDK is installed in any other location other than default /NX-SDK then